section-engineering-education/engineering-education/articles/visual-database-design-with-mysql-workbench/index.md

 ![MySQL Workbench reverse engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-reverse-engineering-step-2-connecting-to-dbms.jpg)

 **Step 3**
-Review the information displayed and make sure that the connection was successful.
-Click `NEXT`.
+Review the information displayed and make sure that the connection was successful, then click `NEXT`.

 ![MySQL Workbench reverse engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-reverse-engineering-step-3-connecting-to-dbms-fetch-info.jpg)

 **Step 4**
 Select the schema you would like to reverse engineer.
-In this case, select `booksdb`.
-Click `NEXT`.
+In this case, select `booksdb`, then click `NEXT`.

 ![MySQL Workbench reverse engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-reverse-engineering-step-4-select-schema.jpg)

 **Step 5**
 The results of the tasks carried out are displayed in the wizard below.
-Review the results and click `NEXT`.
+Review the results, then click `NEXT`.

 ![MySQL Workbench reverse engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-reverse-engineering-step-5-retrieve.jpg)

 **Step 6**
 We are prompted to select objects to reverse engineer.
 By default, all the available objects are selected.
-Leave the default option and click `NEXT`.
+Leave the default option, then click `NEXT`.

 ![MySQL Workbench reverse engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-reverse-engineering-step-6-select-objects.jpg)

 **Step 7**
 The wizard shows the progress.
-In the screenshot below, the process was completed successfully.
-If an error occurs, you can check error details by clicking `Show Logs`.
+In the screenshot below, the process was successful.
+In case of an error, check error details by clicking `Show Logs`.
 Click `NEXT`.
 ![MySQL Workbench reverse engineer wizard](/engineering-education/visual-database-design-with-mysql-workbench/mysql-wb-reverse-engineering-step-7-progress.jpg)

 **Step 8**